COSC-360/ResourceHub/README.md

 docker compose exec client npm install

+or

+docker compose exec server npm install

 While the docker container is running in a different terminal window.
+Client or server keyword dependent on where the package needs to be installed.